Learning Outcomes

 Identifying and Applying the Legal Test

 Every application type comes with a specific legal test that will determine your client’s success.
-You should clearly identify this at the outset.
+You should clearly identify this at the outset and structure your skeleton argument and oral submissions around it.

 Example Legal Tests